Case Study – Optimizing Maintenance Management and Real Estate Audits with Cadulis

 ---|---|---|

-Scheduling | Hours lost, poorly managed contingencies | Time savings of 25 to 30% |
+Scheduling | Lost hours, poorly managed contingencies | 25 to 30% time savings |

 Audit reports | Several days' delay | Sent within a few hours |